ichard26/ichard26.github.io/content/blog/2026/pip-26.2.md

 [^1]: I was the release manager this time around :\)

+[^well actually]: (see next footnote -- it's not possible to always determine dependencies statically from `pyproject.toml`.)

 [^direct pyproject read]: Fun fact, the `project.dependencies` field can be declared dynamic in `pyproject.toml` and until metadata version 2.2, there was no way to reliably read the dependencies of a source distribution statically.
+Also, don't forget about projects that don't use `pyproject.toml`!

 [^venv pain]: I wrote this feature, and let me tell you, _oh boy_, was it a pain!
 There was edge case after edge case and a whole lot of "ugh, why is X so much harder in older versions of Python".